replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

   kubectl support-bundle
   ```

-### Generate a Bundle with the CLI
+### Generate Bundles When the Cluster is Running

-After you install or update the support-bundle plugin, generate a support bundle using one of the following methods, depending on your environment or situation.

-#### When the Admin Console and Application are Installed

-If the admin console is running and the application is installed, run the following command to create a support bundle that includes customizations provided by the software vendor:
+If the admin console is running and the application is installed, run the following command to generate a support bundle that includes customizations provided by the software vendor:

   ```
   kubectl support-bundle secrets/NAMESPACE/APP_NAMEkotsadm-supportbundle